noon92/femtofox/Getting_started.md

  1. Open Source Country (USA)
  2. NomDeTom (UK)
- 3. Noon (Central Ko
+ 3. Noon (Central Korea)
  4. TBC
  5. TBC

 The Femtofox Pro has all the same features as the CE, plus a few features that only make sense when ordered at scale [Insert link].
 If you require a large quantity of Femtofox boards, please get in touch.

+### Operating System
+Download the latest image of Foxbuntu from the releases [link].
+Use an image flashing tool such as [Balena Etcher] to flash the image to a s
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE5NTY2NTgxNF19
+eyJoaXN0b3J5IjpbLTEyOTE1Nzg0MTBdfQ==
 -->